Serializers

 GET_METADATAReturn default metadata for class and version

-CORR_INSERTInsert object into a transport (for transportable objects)
+CORR_INSERTInsert the object into a transport (for transportable objects)

 EXISTS_A_LOCK_ENTRY_FORCheck if an enqueue lock exists